saxenism/solana-messaging-app/LEARN.md

 ### Congratulations:

 Congratulations on not only building the building blocks of a chat application on Solana, which you can use as time-capsule on the blockchain, but also successfully testing that.
 In the next quest, we can go on ahead to see how to connect the front-end of a website with our program and see for ourselves how well our program is working.
+We will also see how to shift our program from running on the localnet to the `devnet` or even the `mainnet-beta`.
 See you all soon :)